aschleich/GeoGEDI/README.md

 ### DTMmean.R

-Apply focal mean to input DTM (preferably VRT file).
-With 64GB of RAM, you should be able to process 4 files in parallel.
+Apply focal mean to input DTM (use a VRT file instead of a huge GeoTIFF).

 #### Usage